-When Jason wrote to the Jet Airways’ lenders, he received no response from their side.
-He later wrote to Jet Airways’ CEO Vinay Dube, about the proposal for buying the stakes of their company.
+Jason claims to have written to Jet Airways’ lenders but never having received any reply in return.
+He later wrote to Jet Airways’ CEO, Vinay Dube, about the proposal for purchasing stakes.
 Jason said he was provided with contacts of SBI to get in touch with.
-He is also talking with other Indian entrepreneur investors for financing his bid for buying the stakes in Jet Airways.
+He is also in talks with other Indian entrepreneur investors for financing his bid for a controlling stake Jet Airways.